mmatthews06/react-tic-tac-toe/README.md

 ```bash
 npm test:coverage
 ```
-**NOTE**: If get an odd filesystem-related error running these tests, you may need to install `watchman` on your machine.
+**NOTE**: If you get an odd filesystem-related error running these tests, you may need to install `watchman` on your machine.
 E.g., `brew install watchman`

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).